statOmics/pda19-20/pages/sdaMsqrobSimple.md

 Which contrast do we want to test now?
 [2.4.4a]

 Give the interpretation of the contrast for your top hit?
 [2.4.4b]

+#### 2.5.
+Breast cancer example

+Eighteen Estrogen Receptor Positive Breast cancer tissues from from patients treated with tamoxifen upon recurrence have been assessed in a proteomics study.
+Nine patients had a good outcome (or) and the other nine had a poor outcome (pd).
+The proteomes have been assessed using an LTQ-Orbitrap  and the thermo output .RAW files were searched with MaxQuant (version 1.4.1.2) against the human proteome database (FASTA version 2012-09, human canonical proteome).

+Three peptides txt files are available:

+1. For a 3 vs 3 comparison
+2. For a 6 vs 6 comparison
+3. For a 9 vs 9 comparison

+The data can be found at [https://github.com/statOmics/pda/tree/data](https://github.com/statOmics/pda/tree/data). in the folder data/quantification/cancer

+##### 2.5.1.
+Perform an MSqRob analysis for each peptide file.
+What are the differences and try to explain why.